nikhilkalhan92/The-Wrestling-Pub/README.md

   I used [W3C Markup](https://validator.w3.org/#validate_by_input+with_options) to check for any errors within my HTML pages.

   I used [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) to check for any error within my CSS stylesheet.

+  **TESTING**

+  **STYLING AND LAYOUT**
+Ensure carousel images loads correctly and functioning as expected.
+Ensure all images loads correctly.
+Ensure all backgrounds images load correctly.
+Ensure main page hearder loads correctly.

+**PAGES**

+Ensure all Navigation links are working in the Home page.
+Ensure all Navigation links are working in the Menu page.
+Ensure all Navigation links are working in the Contact Us page.
+Ensure all Footer links are working in the Home page.
+Ensure all Footer links are working in the Menu page.
+Ensure all Footer links are working in the Contact page.

+**RESPONSIVENESS**
+Ensure all Images and Content are responsive in the Home page.
+Ensure all Images and Content are responsive in the Menu.
+Ensure all Images and Content are responsive in the Contact Us page.
+Ensure all Text Content is readable in the Home page.
+Ensure all Text Content is readable in the Menu page.
+Ensure all Text Content is readable in the Contact Us page.

 # 5. Deployment